Pharmanathi/pharmanathi.com/README.md

 ## Contribution Guidelines

-We follow the Angular commit convetion of which some reading materials can be found on the following links:
+We follow the Angular commit convention of which some reading materials can be found on the following links:

 - [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/)
 - [Commit Message Format](https://gist.github.com/brianclements/841ea7bffdb01346392c)